-We think the courses that simply teach case briefing or give you an overview of the law are a waste of time.
-Instead, the best kind of law school prep course will teach you the skills you need to succeed in law school!
+The best kind of law school prep course will teach you the skills you need to succeed in law school!
 This is a very important factor in deciding whether a law school prep course is right for you.

-For example, in our law school prep course, we teach students how to read and brief cases (and quickly, at that!), how to outline and memorize outlines, how to take practice exams (we give practice problems for students to get their feet wet!), the best resources to consult in law school, and how to put this all into a manageable study schedule.
+For example, in our FREE law school prep course, we teach students how to read and brief cases (and quickly, at that!), how to outline and memorize outlines, how to take practice exams (we give practice problems for students to get their feet wet!), the best resources to consult in law school, and how to put this all into a manageable study schedule.

 These are skills that will help you excel in law school from Day One.
 They will help you approach law school with confidence and the tools that you need to succeed.